 The Cub Scout advancement plan provides fun for cubs, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with cubs on advancement projects.
 Requirements become progressively more challenging at each age level, matching the increased skills and abilities of a cub as they grow older.

-- Tiger Cub – First grade (or 7 years old)
+- Tiger – First grade

-- Wolf – Second grade (or 8 years old)
+- Wolf – Second grade

-- Bear – Third grade (or 9 years old)
+- Bear – Third grade

-- Webelos – Fourth and fifth grades (or 10 years old)
+- Webelos – Fourth and Fifth grades

 - Arrow of Light Award – After the Webelos badge